-In my opinion, the quintessential river cruise is along the romantic Danube River, sailing between Nuremberg and Budapest, taking you through Germany, Austria and Hungary.
+In my opinion, the quintessential river cruise is along the romantic Danube River, sailing between Budapest and Regensburg, taking you through Krems and Passau.
 Particular highlights include Vienna, experience the Baroque architecture and feel of the city, and then in the evening take in a classical music concert and indulge in the local wine.

 River cruising is much more intimate than sailing on the big ocean-going ships, so be prepared to get to make a lot of friends on board.
 Viking openly welcomes LGBT passengers, and regularly hosts LGBT charters and group booking on its river fleet.

 8. Azamara Club Cruises: Malaysia, Thailand and Vietnam

 Azamara Club Cruises‘ fleet of small-boutique ships let you sail into smaller, more intimate ports across the world – and Azamara prides itself on destination immersion.
 This means you tend to stay longer and experience more on your journey.